 - Fair – between 580 and 669

 - Poor – 579 or below.

-If your credit score is at 579 or below, you are considered to have very poor credit, and it will be very difficult to secure any kind of loan or credit extension from a company, although you may still be eligible for a bad credit surety bond.
+If your credit score is at 579 or below, you are considered to have very poor credit, and it will be very difficult to secure any kind of loan or credit extension from a company, although you may still be eligible for bad credit surety bonds.
 It’s also possible that you have no real credit history at all, because you haven’t been in business long enough to have accumulated transactions which provide the basis for creditworthiness, and in that case you will generally be lumped into this same category of having poor credit.

 Getting a surety bond with poor credit: